rayniel95/rayniel95.github.io/docs/work_experience/dkl/applus_poc.md

 Ourense, Spain

 <!-- who is the client, what the client have, what the client want, what i can do -->

-This project involved developing a proof of concept (POC) web platform for the certification acredited autority, Applus.
-The platform help to Applus to standarize the inpection processes; to create new inspecion processes, from norms, using an AI-assisted workflow; to visualize the normative sources cited in the inspection process; to make questions, about the inspection process, to an AI-assisted chatbot and to migrate the differents Applus inpsection process resulting documents to [Fieldeas](https://www.linkedin.com/company/fieldeas/?originalSubdomain=es) format.
-My role involved helping to design and implement the platform.
+This project involved developing a proof-of-concept (POC) web platform for the accredited certification authority, Applus.
+The platform helps Applus standardize inspection processes, create new inspection workflows from regulatory standards using AI assistance, visualize the regulatory sources referenced in each inspection process, interact with an AI-powered chatbot to answer questions about inspection procedures, and migrate various Applus inspection process documents to the [Fieldeas](https://www.linkedin.com/company/fieldeas/?originalSubdomain=es) format.
+My role involved contributing to the design and implementation of the platform.

 <!-- small description about the client and its requirements or problems, how I solve it -->
 ### Hard / Technical achievements